-We are a health and wellbeing company active in more than 70 countries all over the world.
-Uriach remains an independent family structure committed to innovation and sustainability.
+We are a health and wellness company which is active in more than 70 countries worldwide.
+Uriach retains its independent family structure committed to innovation and sustainability.

-Over 175 years ago, the same spirit that now underpins our principles pushed us to create a business that would grow to become what Uriach is today.
-This make us the oldest laboratory in Spain and the second oldest in Europe.
+Over 180 years ago, the same spirit that now underpins our principles pushed us to create a business that would grow to become what Uriach is today.
+This makes us the oldest laboratory in Spain and the second oldest in Europe.
 It also makes us unique and genuine.

-We'll tackle the important challenges ahead with confidence and enthusiasm.
-Uriach's goals are collective and arise from confluence of our heritage and our projects.
-We represent the past and history, but also innovation and the future, as a force capable of changing things and blazing new trails.
+We can tackle the important challenges ahead with confidence and enthusiasm.
+Uriach's goals are collective and arise from the confluence of our heritage and our projects.
+We represent history and the past, but also innovation and the future, as a force capable of changing things and blazing new trails.

 Mission and vision

-To become a global reference in health and quality of life, supporting people's wellbeing through progress, sustainability and a socially responsible way of doing things.
+To become a global reference in health and quality of life, supporting people's well-being through progress, sustainability and a socially responsible attitude.